deepchecks/deepchecks/README.md

 ![coverage](https://deepchecks-public.s3.eu-west-1.amazonaws.com/deepchecks/coverage.svg)
 ![pylint](https://deepchecks-public.s3.eu-west-1.amazonaws.com/deepchecks/pylint.svg)

-Deepchecks is a Python package, for quickly and efficiently validating many aspects of your trained machine learning models.
-These include model performance related issues, machine learning methodology best-practices, model and data integrity.
+Deepchecks is a Python package for quickly and efficiently validating your machine learning models and data.
+This includes checks related to various types of issues, such as model performance, data integrity, distribution mismatches, and more.
 ## Key Concepts

 #### Check